victorx64/devrating/README.md

 [![NuGet](https://img.shields.io/nuget/v/DevRating.ConsoleApp.svg)](https://www.nuget.org/packages/DevRating.ConsoleApp/)

 **DevRating** is a command-line tool for measuring a reward of developers based on a git log.
 Every single line deletion gives rating points to an author and lowers points of the deleted line author.
 It uses the [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system).
 Every added line gives a reward to its author proportionally to his rating.

+The tool is also available as [GitHub App](https://github.com/apps/devrating).

 First, use [dotnet](https://dotnet.microsoft.com/download/dotnet-core)
 to install the app: